 Applications will continue to be taken as long as funding remains available.

-As of February 2022, nine projects have been conditionally approved by the Board of County Commissioners and have begun the development process.
+As of July 2022, eight projects have been conditionally approved by the Board of County Commissioners and several have begun the development process.

 The table below provides a detailed summary of the approved projects.